hydephp/develop/docs/advanced-features/navigation-api.md

 $items = $menu->getItems();
 ```

-The items will automatically be sorted by their priority, with lower numbers coming first, defaulting go the order they were added if no priority is set.
+The items will automatically be sorted by their priority, with lower numbers coming first, defaulting to the order they were added if no priority is set.

 ## NavigationItem